w1ne/modelika-webpage/_pages/about.md

 Images on this site are inspired by http://www.eoincoveney.com/ The main page cover image is vector based on Conrad Roset Art of the Muse.

-fatale is designed, developed, and maintained by Andrew Sharp.
+Fatale is designed, developed, and maintained by Andrew Sharp.